 Is it possible to prevent HIV transmission during the sexual intercourse by: Correct answer 1.
 Proper condom use?
-86.0% 2.
+87.0% 2.
 Having sexual intercourse with only one, uninfected and faithful person?
-73.4% Is there a possibility to get HIV infected: 3.
+64.6% Is there a possibility to get HIV infected: 3.
 Through mosquito bites?
-68.4% 4.
+61.3% 4.
 Using public toilette?
-62.1% 5.
+60.4% 5.
 Using a glass already used by the HIV infected person?
-56.5% 6.
+55.3% 6.
 Sharing meals (food) with HIV infected person?
-62.0% 7.
+58.8% 7.
 Having sex with a healthy-looking person?
-79.7%
+78.9% members of populations associated with HIV, which is indicative in the result that more than three fourths of the interviewed young people (71%) think that all the members of the most-atrisk groups (IDUs, homosexuals, persons selling sex, hemophiliacs) should be tested for HIV, while more than one third (41%) think that all PLHIV should be registered in the police records.

 Research has shown that very low number of young people answered correctly to all 5 questions (no questions.
-1, 2, 3, 6, 7 in the table 3) - only 27.2%.
+1, 2, 3, 6, 7 in the table 3) - only 21.8%.
 This result indicates the overall poor knowledge of the surveyed population and it is a direct argument in support to all the prevention activities that, in any way, affect the increase in the level of knowledge on HIV/AIDS.

 Level of stigma is, still, high regardless the efforts invested in the previous four year period.
-Almost half of the respondents would not share a meal with PLHIV, while one third of the respondents would not hang out with the PLHIV.
-Survey results indicate high level of stigma not only towards person living with HIV, but also towards members of populations associated with HIV, which is indicative in the result that more than three fourths of the interviewed young people think that all the members of the most-at-risk groups (IDUs, homosexuals, persons selling sex, hemophiliacs) should be tested for HIV, while almost one third think that all PLHIV should be registered in the police records.
+Almost half of the respondents (43%) would not share a meal with PLHIV, while 19% of them would buy food if they knew that shopkeeper or food seller was HIV infected.
+Survey results indicate high level of stigma not only towards person living with HIV, but also towards